← Morgan UniverseFine Checkup

 🌐

-Osteoporosis is a condition of bone loss, weakened bones, and increased fracture risk, often called a 'silent disease'—usually asymptomatic until a fall or impact causes a hip, spine, or wrist fracture.
-The reference standard for bone density testing is dual-energy X-ray absorptiometry (DXA), interpreted using T-scores: T-score ≥ −1.0 is normal, −1.0 to −2.5 is low bone mass (osteopenia), and ≤ −2.5 is osteoporosis.
+Osteoporosis is a condition of bone loss, weakened bones, and increased fracture risk, often called a 'silent disease'—usually no symptoms until a fall or collision causes a hip, spine, or wrist fracture.
+The reference standard for bone density measurement is dual-energy X-ray absorptiometry (DXA), interpreted using T-scores: T-score ≥ −1.0 is normal, −1.0 to −2.5 is low bone mass (osteopenia), ≤ −2.5 is osteoporosis.
 Whether screening or treatment is needed should be determined by a physician based on individual risk, DXA results, and fracture risk assessment (FRAX).
-Screening age recommendations follow national guidelines.
+Screening recommendations follow HPA and osteoporosis society guidelines.
 This is neutral information, not medical advice.

 What is osteoporosis?
-Why is it called a 'silent disease'?
+Why is it called the 'silent disease'

-Osteoporosis is a condition of decreased bone mass and strength, increasing fracture risk, often with no noticeable symptoms:
+Osteoporosis is a condition of decreased bone mass and bone strength, increasing fracture risk, characterized by usually having no symptoms:

-• Usually asymptomatic until a hip, spine, or wrist fracture occurs; vertebral compression fractures may cause height loss or kyphosis
+• Often no symptoms until a fracture occurs at the hip, spine, or wrist; vertebral compression fractures may cause height loss or kyphosis

-• After menopause, estrogen decline accelerates bone loss, making women a key risk group
+• After menopause, due to estrogen decline, bone loss accelerates, making women an important risk group

 • Key point: fractures (especially hip) significantly impact mobility and health in older adults; early awareness of risk is beneficial